Mirantis/mke-docs/content/docs/concepts/cni.md

 | `CALICO_STARTUP_LOGLEVEL` | Sets the early log level for `calico/node`. | Provider specific[^0] | `DEBUG` |
 | `FELIX_LOGSEVERITYSCREEN` | Sets the log level for `calico/felix`. | Provider specific[^0] | `DEBUG` |

-[^0]: Refer to your Calico provider documentation for the available
+[^0]: Refer to your Calico provider documentation for the available values.
-    `ipAutodetectionMethod` values.

 [^1]: MKE 4 does not support `mode` field modifications following installation.